E-Theses and Open Access for PGRs

-Please read the E-Theses FAQ and E-Theses Submission Guide carefully for details on the registration and deposit process.
+Please read the E-Theses FAQ and depositing guide for postgraduate researchers carefully for details on the registration and deposit process.

 NB – If your work contains politically or commercially-sensitive material it will need to be embargoed.
 If you do not place an embargo on access, the full content of your thesis will be freely available online.
 If an embargo is in place, only information in the record, such as title, author and abstract will be available.
 Before you submit you should request an embargo on your Submission for Examination form - the request must be supported by your supervisor.
 When you come to submit your thesis to ORE you can put the required embargo in place using the ORE submission form.
 If you did not request an embargo prior to submission contact the Postgraduate Administration Office to discuss your options.

 If you would like to refer to the presentation guidelines for theses/dissertations please read the Presentation of Theses/Dissertations for Degrees in the Faculty of Graduate Research: Statement of Procedures